 A "downtown" or central business district gives the overall study area an identity and makes it a desirable destination by creating a sense of place for residents.
-For example, the new "downtown" identified along Jackson Highway, between Bradshaw and Excelsior Roads and the "downtown" in the Grant Line East area adjacent to the proposed university or near White Rock Road each serve as the larger node for the entire Jackson Highway Visioning area central activity points for each of these areas.
 Although similar in some ways to the neighborhood center or community center, a downtown is larger in size, has a variety of uses including high density residential and office uses, and serves a much larger area within the region.

-Objective: A downtown will be designed as the dense urban core of the Jackson Highway and Grant Line East Visioning Areas and will represent their cultural, economic and social values.
+A downtown will be designed as a dense urban core of the Jackson Highway and Grant Line East Visioning Areas and will represent the cultural, economic and social values.

-A geographically central location adds to the viability of the downtown as residents identify the downtown area as a central converging point.
-While the geographical center is important, it is paramount that the center be located along major routes of travel for economic attraction and viability.
-It is important that the form of the downtown district reflect its higher status as a central business district and focal point of the cultural and social activities for the region.
-One way to reflect this higher status is by creating a dense urban core with a mix of employment, commercial, residential and civic and cultural uses located within blocks of each other.
+A centralized location helps residents identify the downtown area as the converging point for social and economic activities.
+Paramount to centralization, however, is the downtown location along major routes of travel, contributing to its economic attraction and viability.
+It is important that the form of the downtown district reflect its higher status as a central business district and focal point of the region's cultural and social activity.
+One way to convey this higher status is to create a dense urban core with a mix of employment, commercial, residential, civic, and cultural uses.
 Higher densities and a greater convergence of uses will distinguish the downtown district from the other commercial centers located throughout the Visioning areas.